masakurapa/gover-html/README.md

 ```

 ### -exclude
-output expect the specified directories.
+output expect the specified file or directory.

-multiple directories can be specified separated by commas.
+You can specify multiple items separated by commas.

 **if "include" is also specified, this option takes precedence.**